lucasrangelt/AdvancedProjectB---Scraping/ReadMe.md

 AI is like that old war veteran that, due to age, might end up "exaggerating" or "changing some things from their respective space-time".
 For instance, he might start talking about how "Eastern Germany is such a backwards country that goes against democracy and its citizens' freedom", and then you remind him that Germany has unified over 30 years ago only to be met with a "Oh, you are absolutely right!!" followed by him agreeing and talking about other things.
 He has a lot to teach, but if you want to listen to him, you need either a bit of base knowledge or a safe place to test his suppositions/suggestions, lest you fall victim to a code or integration that simply doesn't work, has vulnerabilities or is too outdated.

 Most of the time when the AI "hallucinated", was in relation to user interfaces (UI), like DBeaver.
 Which makes sense, since it's easier for it to work with text and logic elements than with buttons on a screen that it cannot see.
 Some time, when it came to eliminating the "master" branch that was automatically created by Docker, the AI suggested me a code that looked right at first, but pulled my project back well over a week of progress.
 Of course, I realized it was dangerous before executing the command and made a backup just in case.
-No final damage occured.
+No final damage occurred.
 Good judgement is vital to work with AI.

 If the AI doesn't "give you the answer you want", it's practically 100% the way you word it.
 If you forget something or leave it too vague, the answer might come under-detailed.
 This is bad for specific/niche problems, but good for those wanting initial suggestions.
 If you exaggerate on the details, you might get an answer for 5 or 6 kinds of problems when you can barely access one of them.
 Working with AI taught me optimized ways of formulating questions in order to solve problems.